taehyounpark/queryosity/docs/guide/dataflow.md

 | `dataset::head(nrows)` | Process only the first `nrows` of the dataset. |
 | `dataset::weight(scale)` | Apply a global `scale` to all weights. |

-!!! example
-    ```cpp
-    dataflow df(multithread::enable(4), dataset::weight(0.123), dataset::head(100));
-    ```

-!!! warning "Thread-safety requirements"
 In order for the multithreading to be supported, developers must ensure the following:

 1. `dataset::reader` must partition the dataset for parallel processing.
 2. `dataset::reader` and `column::reader` must access the underlying dataset in a thread-safe way.
 2. `column::definition` and `query::definition` must be thread-safe.